-Pencillers: Phil Jimenez, George Perez, Ivan Reis & Joe Bennet
+Pencillers: Phil Jimenez, George Perez, Ivan Reis and Joe Bennet

-Inkers: Andy Lanning, George Perez, Ivan Reis, Jerry Ordway, Sean Parsons & Art Thibert
+Inkers: Andy Lanning, George Perez, Ivan Reis, Jerry Ordway, Sean Parsons and Art Thibert

 George Perez Cover From the top down, working left to right breaking the cover into approximate rows: